Richelieu Gestion

 The portfolio management company has undergone an in-depth transformation that began at the end of 2018, following its change of shareholder and governance

 The structure is now based on two pillars: collective portfolio management and delegated discretionary management.
 In collective portfolio management, the offer has been redefined in depth, the range narrowed, with 6 funds offered at the end of 2021, to which two new strategies will be added in the months to come.
 European equities constitute the company’s historical expertise, broken down into different areas: all-cap management with Richelieu Pragma Europe, a multi-thematic offer with Richelieu CityZen, a fund specializing in listed family businesses of small and mid-caps with Richelieu Family SmallCap.
-Beyond Europe, our strategic goal to internationalize our management offer resulted in the creation of the Richelieu America ESG fund in December 2019.
-Alongside equity expertise, two areas of expertise have been reorganized: the management of risk-driven asset allocation funds, with the Richelieu Harmonies ESG fund, which deploys a defensive strategy on a global investment universe.
+Beyond Europe, our strategic goal to internationalize our management offer resulted in the creation of the Richelieu America fund in December 2019.
+Alongside equity expertise, two areas of expertise have been reorganized: the management of risk-driven asset allocation funds, with the Richelieu Harmonies fund, which deploys a defensive strategy on a global investment universe.
 Interest rate management, now focused on the Richelieu Obligations Court Terme fund.

 The six funds proposed each have a size close to or greater than 100 million euros.